By Butterfly20 from Bahrain

 What is a good, cheap, frozen type of fish to bake?
 I like the fish sticks, etc. with breading, but you don't get much fish with them.
 In Missouri, we don't get a lot of fresh fish, except catfish and I don't care for it.
 It is too fishy!
 Thanks!

 My husband and I like tilapia filets.
 We buy them frozen w/o breading, and I bake them in a foil packet with butter and Cajun seasoning.
+Also good with lemon pepper or any kind of grilling seasoning recommended for fish.
+They have a mild flavor and are very easy to prepare.

 We purchase our (frozen) fish at our neighborhood Trader Joe's store.
 And compared to the fresh choices available at a local grocer... they carry a good variety at a reasonable price.